wholesomecode/wholesome-block-comments/readme.txt

 * Bug Fix: Fixes an issue that only let administrators add and view block comments.

 = 1.1.1 =
-* Bug Fix: Fixes an issue that caused the draft block toggle panel to close when usign the toggle.
+* Bug Fix: Fixes an issue that caused the draft block toggle panel to close when using the toggle.